 T Level Childcare and Early Years Practice Test

-What is a key characteristic of effective early years practitioners?
+What is the role of routines in early years settings?

 Next Question